yanghuafang/lcc/docs/ParserConflicts.md

 ```

 Subscript `LBRACKET` is **not** in the precedence table; it is a distinct postfix production (`Expr LBRACKET Expr RBRACKET`).
 That is why unary/binary-vs-subscript conflicts show up as explicit shift/reduce pairs rather than being silently ordered by `%prec`.

+The grouping and punctuation tokens — `LPARENTHESES`, `RPARENTHESES`, `LBRACKET`, `RBRACKET`, `LBRACE`, `RBRACE`, `SEMICOLON` — are likewise absent from the table.
+That absence is what makes several rules **precedence-less**, since a rule inherits the precedence of its last terminal: any rule ending in `)` or `;` is invisible to precedence resolution.
+Section 2 shows the consequence for the dangling else.

+`%nonassoc ELSE` sits after `%left DOT ARROW` in `Parser.y`, so `ELSE` is the highest precedence level in the file.
+That ranking never comes into play — see section 2.

 Full table: `src/frontend/Parser.y` (comments link to [C operator precedence](https://en.cppreference.com/w/c/language/operator_precedence)).